alexandlazaris/FFVII-API/README.md

 ## current game features

-- choose your party of 3 from playable characters
+- create & manage your party of up to 3 characters
-- manage all your party materia
+- create & manage your save files, storing key info on your party & location
-- obtain enemy stats and modify as needed
+- read tips and info on bosses
+- ~~assign materia to party members~~ > unfortunately this is WIP, as it was impacted by recent changes
+- read & manage materia

 ## coming soon

-- save states to contain all game data
 - full in-game materia lists
 - full in-game enemy details
 - improved db relationships between Party members, Materia & Save States
 - wild encounters to fight enemies and gain XP/AP/Gil
+- link party members with materia, equipment
+- display party member stats

 > [!NOTE]
 > If you have any ideas or feedback, please create an **Issue** or start a **Discussion**.
 Cheers!